Check out these online astronomy events taking place in 2026

 2. In addition to the school cleaning regime, we will, prior to the meeting, wipe down all accessible surfaces including the handrails, door handles and toilets.

-3. All beverages will be dispensed in paper cups and consumables (such as sugar, UHT milk and biscuits) will be supplied as individually sealed packs.
+3. All beverages will be dispensed in paper cups and some consumables (such as sugar, UHT milk and biscuits) may be supplied as individually sealed packs.
 After use, please dispose of these items in the rubbish bags provided.

 4. After the talk is over, please return your chair to the back of the hall where it will be wiped down and stacked away.

-5. For the time being, we will not be holding planetarium visits – because the space in there is too confined to safely ventilate it.
+5. For the time being, we will not be holding planetarium visits.
+This is because of the ongoing repairs to the instrument.
 Instead Richard will do a summary of the upcoming night sky in the hall.

 Members will be advised of the RMS gate code nearer the date of the meeting.